zapier/visual-builder/docs/_manage/making-changes.md

 ---
-title: Making Integration Changes in Platform UI and CLI
+title: Making integration changes
 order: 6
 layout: post-toc
 ---

-# Making Integration Changes in Platform UI and CLI
+# Making integration changes

 Before making updates to your integration, it's important to consider the potential impact on user migration and existing Zaps.
 Ensuring your API and Zapier integration remains backwards compatible is crucial to avoid disruption to users.
 However, we acknowledge certain changes are sometimes necessary and unavoidable.
 In such cases, consider the best practice for implementation.

-## Affects of Different Changes (Versioning Matrix)
+## Effects of Different Changes (Versioning Matrix)

 The matrix below illustrates the impact of different changes on promotions and migrations for a public integration.
 Refer to our best practice to facilitate the upgrade process for yourself and your users.